 Satin is a great choice if you are painting a stairwell, or painting the railings and banisters on your stairs.
 It is also a good choice on the interior portion of a door because it can withstand the cleaning that these surfaces will need.

-Eggshell does not have the same amount of gloss that satin has.
-Eggshell is cheaper than satin.
-Eggshell finishes can be as much as 2 dollars less per gallon than satin finishes are.
+Eggshell does not have the same amount of gloss that satin has, it’s also cheaper than satin.
+The finishes can be as much as 2 dollars less per gallon than satin finishes are.

 Satin may rule when it comes to deflecting scratches or dents, but when you are painting a wall that has already suffered dents or scratches you want to choose the eggshell finish.
 The eggshell finish is much better at hiding or covering up flaws in the wall surface.
 If you apply a satin finish to a wall that has dents or scratches the dents and scratches will be made more visible by the high gloss of the paint.